 Ambulnz maintained the Ambulnz, Inc. 2017 Equity Incentive Plan (the "2017 Plan"), pursuant to which the NEOs of Ambulnz received stock options to acquire shares of Ambulnz Common Stock.
 When determining the number of stock options granted to an NEO, Ambulnz's board of directors considered such executive's expertise, level of responsibilities, and future contributions to the success of Ambulnz.
 In addition to rewarding the NEOs based on the performance of Ambulnz, these stock options also served to retain the services of such executives since such stock options were subject to time-based vesting conditions.
 The stock options granted to the NEOs typically vested over a three-to-five-year period based on such executive's continued employment or engagement by Ambulnz.
 Other than stock options granted under the 2017 Plan, the NEOs did not received any other equity awards or equity-based compensation from Ambulnz.
+No stock options were issued to NEOs under the 2017 Plan for fiscal year 2021.

-Information regarding the stock options granted to the NEOs of the Company in prior years, including during fiscal year 2020, is set forth above in the "Summary Compensation Table" and below in the "Outstanding Equity Awards at 2020 Fiscal Year End" tables.
+Information regarding the stock options granted to the NEOs of the Company in prior years, including during fiscal year 2021, is set forth above in the "Summary Compensation Table" and below in the "Outstanding Equity Awards at 2021 Fiscal Year End" tables.